-From gigantic haunted houses to pumpkin patches, spooky decorations to wild costume parties, the cities of Dallas and Fort Worth love to celebrate Halloween, and if you're visiting this October, there are plenty of holiday activities and events you can enjoy on your trip.
+From gigantic haunted houses to pumpkin patches and spooky decorations to wild costume parties, Dallas and Fort Worth love to celebrate Halloween.
+If you're visiting this October, there are plenty of holiday activities and events to enjoy.

-Whether you're traveling with your family, just in town for a solo adventure, or traveling with a significant other, there are plenty of great things to see and do all around the DFW Metroplex all month long that will bring a little fun to your Halloween.
+Whether you're traveling with your family, in town for a solo adventure, or visiting with a significant other, there are great things to see and do all around the DFW Metroplex all October that will bring a little fun to your Halloween.

-As an added bonus, the weather finally cools down this month from the triple-digit highs of the summer and many of these holiday events and activities take place outdoors, so you can spend the day enjoying the mild fall weather of Texas in October while getting in the Halloween spirit.
+As a bonus, the weather cools down in October (from the triple-digit highs of the summer) and many of these holiday events and activities take place outdoors, so you can spend the day enjoying the mild fall weather of Texas while getting in the Halloween spirit.

 01 of 06

 There's nothing like picking out a pumpkin to carve into a Jack-o-lantern to put your family in the Halloween spirit.